 College basketball, in general, is a fan favorite to watch due to the heart and effort that teams put out just for a win.
 This often leads to some impressive stories on the year and even some very volatile moments when certain teams play each other.

 For college basketball betting, this is also similar.
-Bettors can enjoy the games and teams they love but also make some money along the way.
+Bettors can enjoy the games and teams they love with the additional bonus of possibly winning some money along the way.

-Below you will learn everything you need to get started on how to bet college basketball.
+This article is a guide to getting started wagering on college basketball.
 Also, you can find tips along the way to make sure the betting experience goes as smoothly as possible.
+Additionally, learn more about wagering on college football.

 Where to Bet on the College Basketball